Customer Experience Strategy: 5 Creative Ways to Boost Brand Loyalty

 Inside were the beans and two pieces of card - one told me all about the coffee, tasting notes and the region it came from.

-The other was a thick, brown (recycled) paper postcard printed in black and white with a photo of two coffee farmers.
+The other was a thick, brown (recycled) paper postcard printed in black with a photo of two coffee farmers.
 On the reverse were contact details and their logo squeezed into a corner.
 Leaving ample space for the following message.

 "Hello Martin, Hope you enjoy the delicious Hadheso Espresso.
 Happy Brewing, Love Market Lane Coffee / x."